mfatkhutdinova/devops-learning/AWS/Cloud Practinioner/certificates_questions.md

 **Scalability** - Scalability is the measurement of a system's ability to grow to accommodate an increase in demand, or shrink down to a diminishing demand.

+**Amazon Inspector** is an automated security assessment service that helps improve the security and compliance of applications deployed on your Amazon EC2 instances.
+Amazon Inspector automatically assesses applications for exposure, vulnerabilities, and deviations from best practices.
+After performing an assessment, Amazon Inspector produces a detailed list of security findings prioritized by level of severity.
+These findings can be reviewed directly or as part of detailed assessment reports which are available via the Amazon Inspector console or API.

+**Amazon GuardDuty** - Amazon GuardDuty is a threat detection service that monitors malicious activity and unauthorized behavior to protect your AWS account.
+GuardDuty analyzes billions of events across your AWS accounts from AWS CloudTrail (AWS user and API activity in your accounts), Amazon VPC Flow Logs (network traffic data), and DNS Logs (name query patterns).
+This service is for AWS account level access, not for instance-level management like an EC2.
+GuardDuty cannot be used to check OS vulnerabilities.